DFE-Digital/Enterprise-Security-Architecture/Principles/readme.md

 ---
-Category: Briefing Notes
+Category: Guidelines
 Expires: 2022-07-01
 Domain: Security Architecture
 References: None
 ---

-# Principles
+# Guidelines

-Principles are in this folder.
+Guidelines are in this folder.